aaronleopold/mtg_analyzer/README.md

 yarn dev:frontend
 ```

+This will run the suite of tests.
+Please note that these tests are computationally intense and will require some decent CPU power.

 ### Spring Backend

 To run the Spring backend, ensure you have at least Java 1.8 and Maven 3.6.3 installed on your machine.
 You may run the following from the project root: